5 Best Record Players & Turntables in 2026: Complete Amazon Shopping Guide

 Cons:

-- Belt-drive system may require occasional belt replacement
+- Belt-drive requires occasional belt replacement (every few years)

-- Requires separate phono preamp for most audio systems
+- Requires a separate phono preamp — none is built in

 - Technics SL-1500C - Best Premium Direct-Drive